webcomics/dosage/doc/web/content/comics/SmackJeeves_MegaPain.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>Core and Daniel find an old Mega Man 5 cartridge at a yard sale.
 As they pop it in, there's more to this game then they realize.
 A lot more.
-Updates on Wednesdays and Sundays.</td>
+Updates on Sundays and Wednesdays.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://megapain.smackjeeves.com/comics/">http://megapain.smackjeeves.com/comics/</a></td>